+Kind’s first foal was the Sadler’s Wells colt Bullet Train, winner of the Lingfield Derby Trial Gr.3 but more famously known as the pacemaker for FRANKEL.
+He started his stud career in Kentucky, as has Noble Mission, who memorably became a triple Gr.1 winner in 2014.
+Kind’s fourth son to stand at stud is the OASIS DREAM colt Morpheus, while her 2013 son Proconsul is also now a stallion - maintaining Kind's record of having all her sons standing at stud.
+Kind’s only fillies to date are a yearling by Galileo and the dual Listed winner and multiple Group placed Joyeuse (by OASIS DREAM) - who retired to stud in 2015 and has since produced fillies by Shamardal (three-year-old Jubiloso, in training with Stoute) and Dubawi (two-year-old), and a yearling colt by Galileo.
 Kind was a very talented sprinter who liked to race prominently.
 A six-time winner, including twice in Listed company, her speed could have been predicted from her strong physique but arguably not from her pedigree.
 Although she is by Danehill, her dam Rainbow Lake won the Lancashire Oaks over a mile and a half.
-A daughter of Rainbow Quest, Rainbow Lake had already produced the dual Gr.1 winner Powerscourt the year before Kind was born and was represented in 2012 by the Grand Prix de Paris Gr.1 second Last Train, who stays in training in 2013.
-Rainbow Lake’s dam Rockfest was introduced into the Juddmonte broodmare band in 1983 – 30 years prior to Frankel, a third generation homebred, embarking on his own stud career.
+A daughter of RAINBOW QUEST, Rainbow Lake had already produced the dual Gr.1 winner Powerscourt the year before Kind was born, and subsequently the Group winners Last Train and Riposte.
+Rainbow Lake’s dam Rockfest was introduced into the Juddmonte broodmare band in 1983 – 30 years prior to FRANKEL, a third generation homebred, embarking on his own stud career.

-Some racehorses have moments of brilliance - Frankel was consistently brilliant.
+Some racehorses have moments of brilliance - FRANKEL was consistently brilliant.
 He is the only horse to have run to a Timeform rating in the 140’s six times (recording the highest ever Timeform rating of 147).
 He is also the only horse to run to an official rating of 140 twice and is the highest rated horse since the International Classifications began.
-In an unbeaten career he has been champion at two, three and four years of age (the only horse to achieve this feat) – in the process setting a record for consecutive European Gr.1 wins – and beating 23 individual Gr.1 winners of 50 Gr.1 races by a cumulative winning distance of over 76 lengths.
+In an unbeaten career he has been champion at two, three and four years of age (the only horse to achieve this feat unbeaten) – in the process setting a record for consecutive European Gr.1 wins – and beating 23 individual Gr.1 winners of 50 Gr.1 races by a cumulative winning distance of over 76 lengths.